access-ci-org/access-bulk-enroller/access_orgs.md

 COmanage can display an interactive input textbox to the user.

 This list of organizations can be read from the COmanage Registry database.
-Log on to one of the AWS bastion hosts in us-east-2 (Ohio) and run the following command.
+Log on to one of the CILogon AWS bastion hosts in us-east-2 (Ohio) and run the following command.
+(You may need to [open an ACCESS Help Ticket](https://support.access-ci.org/help-ticket) and ask this be done.)

 ```
 mysql -u cilogon_master -p \